leaking windows egg 2

 While a full-frame replacement is a more expensive undertaking compared to other solutions, it is also the most thorough.
 Window professionals who reinstall the window will be able to remove any damaged or rotten wood from the frame and the wall structure surrounding it.

-But what is perhaps more important in the long run, is that they will identify where the leak is coming from, and be able to tell you whether it is directly related to the windows, or is coming from another part of the wall.
+But what is perhaps more important in the long run, is that they will identify where the window water leak is coming from, and be able to tell you whether it is directly related to the windows, or is coming from another part of the wall.

 How can I prevent future window leaks?